peterandyberger/druit/README.md

 Search and Checkbox functionality, lack of time

-What I would have done other than that
+Would have done:

 - Component optimalization, removing every logic from the components
+- I missed the request for typescript code so I did not do that

 React, Next Js